Marhaba *

 God is in the air

-Thousands of pilgrims, draped in white gowns, gather around the 13th century rock-hewn churches for an evening of celebration, reflection, and reverence.
+A veiled woman is illuminated by a beam of light streaming through a cross-shaped window.
+Thousands of pilgrims, draped in white gowns, gather around the 13th-century rock-hewn churches of Lalibela, Ethiopia, for an evening of celebration, reflection, and reverence.

 Komo sweat